Skip to main content

 Description

-An ICT Common Capability is any technology that can be used by 1 or more agencies, or across all-of-government, to support business outcomes.
+A Common Capability ICT (CC-ICT) is any technology that can be used by 1 or more agencies, or across all-of-government, to support business outcomes.

 The lead agency takes responsibility for procurement and contract maintenance, allowing your agency to focus on service delivery.